Procathedral-church of Santa María

 There are three Gothic entrances, the one in the Gospel section is the oldest and dates from the Romanesque period.
 The vaults are ribbed.
 The High Altar is Plateresque without polychrome.
 The choir, with excellent choir-stalls, and the pulpit are both Gothic.
 The entrance to the vestry is Plateresque in design and through which the Diocesan Museum can be accessed.
 Inside the temple there are diverse Gothic sculptures.
 The black crucified Christ that dates from the Romanesque period is of great value.

-- Church of Santiago, Convent of San Francisco Javier, Palace of the Golfines de Abajo.
+- Setting: Church of Santiago, Convent of San Francisco Javier, Palace of the Golfines de Abajo.

 - From Jun 01 to Sep 30